appium/screenshooter/README.md

 ScreenShooter
 =============

-ScreenShooter is an open source screen shot application for android that uses googles ddmlib and swt.
-Primarily made for [Appium](http://github.com/appium/appium) but is standalone, and should can be used in any project.
+ScreenShooter is an open source screen shot application for Android that uses Google's ddmlib and [Eclipse SWT](http://www.eclipse.org/swt/).
+Primarily made for [Appium](http://github.com/appium/appium) but is standalone, and can be used in any project.

-The code is licensed under the same license as much of the Android sdk; the apache 2.0 license.
+The code is licensed under the same license as much of the Android sdk; the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0.html).
 Much of the code here is not unique and can be found in any of a dozen other projects, but the intent is for it to do one thing, and do it well.
 Enjoy.